 A limited number of places will be available and shortlisting for interview may take place on the basis of criteria to be applied by the Higher Education Institutions (HEIs).

 The Oral Irish Examination will comprise:-

-Applicants will be advised by the relevant Higher Education Institution of the date, time, venue, etc, of their Interview and Oral Irish Examination and must attend these examinations at their own expense.
+Applicants will be advised by the relevant Higher Education Institution of the date, time, venue, etc, of their interview and must attend at their own expense.
 The location will be Dublin and/or Maynooth and/or Limerick.
 Please note that interviews may take place online in 2021 depending on the Government Covid-19 restrictions.

 Attendance and Cost: All students who gain entry to the programme are required to attend two residential placements in the Gaeltacht.
 Each placement will be of two weeks’ duration.
 It should be noted that this is a compulsory part of the programme.
-The cost of this compulsory placement will not be met by the Department of Education and Skills announced its intention to restore the Gaeltacht grant for students on State-funded Initial Teacher Education programmes with effect from the academic year 2020/21.
+The Department of Education and Skills announced its intention to restore the Gaeltacht grant for students on State-funded Initial Teacher Education programmes with effect from the academic year 2020/21.

 Fitness to Practise:

 1. Garda Vetting: Before a student’s registration can be completed, the student must undergo a process of Garda vetting in order to establish whether (s)he has any convictions or criminal charges pending.
 Where this process confirms the existence of such, the matter is referred to a Vetting Committee within the Higher Education Institution which decides whether the student can continue with his/her programme of study.